Mark Levinson No. 5909 review

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

 We wonder how many headphone and hi-fi manufacturers saw a green light beam in front of their eyes when, at the end of 2020, Apple announced a pair of wireless headphones costing twice as much as the then-current premium competition.
-The AirPods Max didn’t exactly push the price parameters of wireless over-ear headphones – Bang & Olufsen’s flagship pairs have attracted a ‘premium’ for a while, as have a handful of special edition pairs (remember the 24ct gold-plated Dr Dre Beats Pro?).
+The AirPods Max didn’t exactly push the price parameters of wireless over-ear headphones – Bang & Olufsen’s flagship pairs had already attracted a ‘premium’ for, as had a handful of special edition pairs (remember the 24ct gold-plated Dr Dre Beats Pro?).

-Nevertheless, surely the audacious move by such a big company would have spurred some brands to consider similar ambition.
-The rise in pricier wireless headphones of late, like these Mark Levinson No. 5909, the T+A Solitaire T and the forthcoming Bowers & Wilkins Px8, might suggest so – though the maturation of headphone and Bluetooth technology will have naturally played its part too.
+Nevertheless, the audacious move by such a big company would have surely spurred some brands to consider similar ambitions.
+The rise in pricier wireless headphones in the years since, like these Mark Levinson No. 5909, the T+A Solitaire T, Focal Bathy and Bowers & Wilkins Px8, would suggest so – though the ongoing maturation of headphone and Bluetooth technology will have naturally played its part too.

-The Mark Levinsons enter our test room doors as the most expensive wireless pair we’ve tested and therefore do so with a weight of expectation on their shoulders.
+The Mark Levinsons enter our test room doors as one of the most expensive wireless pairs we have tested and therefore do so with a weight of expectation on their shoulders.
 Can wireless performance ever be so good as to justify such an expense?
-That’s the question this review aims to answer.
+That’s the question our in-house reviews team set out to answer.

 Price

-While it’s hard to quantify how much better sounding than their peers they need to be to justify their price – twice as good?
-Three times as good? – it’s clear that to earn a recommendation from us they need to be significantly better than the cheaper competition.
+While it’s hard to quantify how much better sounding than their more affordable peers they need to be to justify their price – twice as good? – it’s clear that to earn a recommendation from us they need to be significantly better than the cheaper competition.
 And the only way they’re going to do that is by sounding significantly better.

 Features